 If your big toe has gone from being creaky and sore to just plain stiff, you may be suffering from hallux rigidus.
-Also known as “Stiff Big Toe,” this condition is a form of degenerative arthritis.
-Because this is a progressive condition that can eventually immobilize the big toe joint, addressing the problem early through the use of quality hallux rigidus insoles can help to delay or forestall freezing of the joint.
-Read on to learn more about this condition and how insoles can help.
+Also known as “Stiff Big Toe,” this condition is a form of degenerative arthritis, so addressing it as early as possible is best.
+Read on to learn more about this condition and what you should do if you are diagnosed with it.

 Typically, hallux rigidus is caused by irregular biomechanics or structural problems with the foot.
 Over time, the big toe metatarsophalangeal, or MTP joint, may become arthritic.
 This can occur through repeated pressure due to other foot abnormalities, like fallen arches, which put additional weight on the joint.